assassindiv/die/README.md

 3. Click one algorithm button or `Run All Algorithms`.
 4. View predicted disease and model accuracy cards on the right.

-## Deployment

-This Flask app cannot be deployed on GitHub Pages (GitHub Pages is static only).
-Use a Python host such as Render, Railway, or Hugging Face Spaces for deployment.